namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 The other analogy is that of someone who leans into tech team  management.
 In that role you shift your time from designing and executing on technical projects, to coordinating projects that a tech team is working on, tracking projects, finding and measuring gaps in execution, coordinating with adjacent teams and with executives.
 You can share your experience as an IC to level up your IC colleagues and you may try to keep your skills fresh from time to time, rolling up your sleeves, but ypur brain will  proportionally emphasize your glue skills, and your execution muscle memory will become shallow.

-To be fair of course znyone who plays an IC role , is still only hands on with a subset of technology and that subset also shifts as tech itself drifts.
+To be fair of course anyone who plays an IC role , is still only hands on with a subset of technology and that subset also shifts as tech itself drifts.

-So the open question then is code gen merely anothe such shift in kind.
-Just shifting execution to a  different lqyer of abstraction, as with compilers say.
+So the open question then is code gen merely another such shift in kind.
+Just shifting execution to a  different layer of abstraction, as with compilers say.

 Or infrastructure as a service with terraform or aws cdk say.
 You now dont need to setup your own racks of servers and networks.
 You just provision compute .
 Maybe the answer is about compression. it it lossy or lossless?